dimastatz/flatr/docs/articles/medium.md

 ## The Ecosystem: Similar Tools

-Several other tools have attempted to solve similar problems. **Coderoller** focuses on summarizing repositories for AI ingestion, while **flatten-codebase** converts project structures into Markdown or JSON primarily for embedding workflows.
+Several other tools have attempted to solve similar problems.
+Some focuse on summarizing repositories for AI ingestion, other convert project structures into Markdown or JSON primarily for embedding workflows.

 Flatr takes a slightly different path — it prioritizes human readability while maintaining compatibility with LLMs.
 The result is an artifact that is both machine-consumable and pleasant to read.